totorogendut/fundme/README.md

 or you can split revenue using [Probabilitic Revenue Sharing](https://coil.com/p/sharafian/Probabilistic-Revenue-Sharing/8aQDSPsw) method.

-`fund()` must take an array containing strings or our own opiniated Web Monetization pointer object.
-Pointer objects must have `address` and `chance` in it.
+To split revenue, `fund()` must take an array containing strings or our own opiniated Web Monetization pointer object.
+Pointer address objects must have `address` and `chance` in it.

 ```js
 import fund from 'fundme'